digital-work-lab/theses/index.md

 ## 4. Submission of the thesis

-Two copies in hard bound form and one digital version each are to be submitted to the examination office.
+Two copies in hardbound form (Spiral-/Klebe-/Hardcoverbindung, keine Schnellhefter) and one digital version each are to be submitted to the examination office.

 - During opening hours Mon-Fri 10.00 - 12.00: Hand in the thesis at the examination office (Kapuzinerstr.
 25)
 - Outside of opening hours: Drop the thesis in the mailbox of the University Administration (Kapuzinerstr.
 16)